chrplr/gohello/README.md

 	}
 }
 EOF

+# Check that the code compiles
+go build .
 ```

-Check that the code compiles:

-	go build .

 Remarks: